tabahi/formantanalyzer.js/README.md

 `file_labels` (Array):
 It is an array of labels for currently playing file.
 It is returned as it is to the callback function.
 It is used to avoid the label mismatch during slow async processing in case if a new file is playing, but the callback sends the output of the previous one.
-Sometimes callback is called with a delay of 2 seconds, so it helps to keep track which file was playing 2 seconds ago.
+Sometimes callback is called with a delay of 2 seconds, so it helps to keep track which file was playing 2 seconds ago. e.g., `file_labels=['filename.wav', 'Angry']`

 `offline_mode` (boolean):
 If true then the locally loaded files will be played silently in an offline buffer.